my story…

 The second class I went to, months later, I stayed a little longer but still left before Savasana.
 Lay on the floor quietly for 8 minutes?
 No thanks.

 Somewhere along the way, magic happened.
-The more I kept practicing, the more flexible I got—both in my wrecked hips and in my mind.
+The more I kept practicing, the more flexible I got—both in my wrecked ankles and in my mind.
 The deeper I got into stretches, the deeper I understood how the laws of the universe work.
 The calmer I could stay under stress on my mat, the calmer I could stay off of it.
 You get the picture.

 Two decades later, I’m still a student.
 I’m still learning lessons every flow.
 I’m still integrating physical and spiritual practices.
 Only now, Savasana is my favorite part.